 For more details about FreedomVoice’s Cloudphone service, click here.

-RingBoost provides both local and toll free numbers to businesses, including vanity numbers.
-The company has six different available plans for businesses to choose from.
+RingBoost provides both local and toll-free numbers to businesses, including vanity numbers.
+The company has three different available plans for businesses to choose from.
 Here are some details on each plan.

-Ringboost’s Economy plan costs an extremely affordable 99 cents per month.
+Ringboost’s Economy plan costs an extremely affordable $1.99 per month.
 However, there are zero minutes included with this plan and each minute used costs 6 cents.

 The Premium Plan

-Most companies offer a host of other features along with their plans, some of which include voice mail, conference call options, call forwarding, and the ability to hook your number to either your land line or your cellular phone.
+Most companies offer a host of other features along with their plans.
+Some of those features include voice mail, conference call options and call forwarding.
+Also, some offer the ability to hook your number to either your landline or your cell phone.
 Here is some more info on each of those features.

-Yes, by utilizing an 800 number for your business, you have easy access to conference calls with employees and or clients.
+By using an 800 number for your business, you have easy access to conference calls with employees or clients.
 The professionalism and clear connections for your conference calls are unbeatable.

 Specialized Number Choices